bproorda/401-DSA/README.md

     *Method*
     - KnthFromTheEnd(): searches the list for a node at a particular index and returns the value of that node

+- **Challenge 8: Linked Lists - Merging Lists**

+    *Approach* Today's challenge is to create a method to merge two linked lists together.
+    To merge properly the resulting list should alternative from a node of one list to the a node of the other

+    *Method*
+    - mergeLists(): merge two linked lists together